Python Web Scraping Using Selenium and Beautiful Soup: A Step-by-Step Tutorial

 Under the “Statistics” dropdown we can select “Medals by Country”, which leads us to a page with a table of medal counts by country for every Olympic games ever contested.
 Above the table are several dropdowns that we can use to filter the results (e.g. Olympic year, discipline, gender, etc).

-Selenium is fundamentally an automation library: it provides tools for interacting with webpages and their elements hands-free.
+Selenium is fundamentally an automation library, which provides tools for interacting with webpages and their elements hands-free.
 The first step of our data collection script is to create a driver object, an instance of a browser that we can manipulate with Selenium methods.

 We start with our import